PhilipYip1988/windows-11-installation-guide/readme.md

 > This guide is **NOT** official Dell or Microsoft Documentation.
 I do not work for either company however have been recognised by both companies for my expertise.
 I was recognised by Dell as a Dell Community Rockstar and by Microsoft as a Microsoft MVP.

 > If you found this GitHub repository useful.
-Please star it on GitHub so it get promoted to more people.
+Please star it on GitHub so it gets promoted to more people.

 </details>